 - Ignorance – fundamental misunderstanding leading to non-compliance with regulations.

-- Indifference – a gentle word to describe prioritising quick, cheap construction over quality and safety.
+- Indifference – a gentle word to describe prioritizing quick, cheap construction over quality and safety.

 - Lack of clarity on roles and responsibilities – no clear roles are designated, leaving no one accountable.